danger/peril/README.md

 }
 ```

 These will be added to your install via `yarn add [plugins]` at heroku build-time.
+This means that to update your modules
+you will need to ship a new commit to heroku.
+I'd recommend [this gist's](https://gist.github.com/csu/d22e60114051a0a182d2)
+technique.

 ### Using a Danger fork
 If you want to also make changes to Danger JS, and use the local version to make changes